 LEAs should use Offender Number to be Related to enter the Offender Sequence Number (found in Data Element 36) of each offender to be identified in Data Element 35 (Relationship of Victim to Offender).
 Enter 00 = Unknown when Data Element 36 (Offender Sequence Number) is 00 = Unknown Offender.
 When more than ten offenders are identified, LEAs should enter the ten most closely related to the victim.
-This data element is mandatory when one or more of the offenses reported in Data Element 24 (Victim Connected to UCR Offense Code) is a Crime Against Person or a Crime Against Property:
+This data element is mandatory when one of the offenses entered into Data Element 24 (Victim Connected to UCR Offense Code) is a Crime Against Person or Crime Against Property (in the case of Robbery), when Data Element 25 (Type of Victim) is I = Individual or L= Law Enforcement.

-Note: Reporting the relationship of victim to offender for Crime Against Property offenses is only required for victims of I = Individual.
-These relationships are captured to show domestic violence incident information.
+Note: Reporting the relationship of victim to offender for Crime Against Property offenses is optional for victims of I = Individual, other than 120 = Robbery.

-09A = Murder and Nonnegligent Manslaughter 09B = Negligent Manslaughter 09C = Justifiable Homicide (Not a Crime) 100 = Kidnapping/Abduction 11A = Rape11B = Sodomy 11C = Sexual Assault With An Object 11D = Fondling 120 = Robbery 13A = Aggravated Assault 13B = Simple Assault 13C = Intimidation 200 = Arson 210 = Extortion/Blackmail 220 = Burglary/Breaking & Entering 23A = Pocket-picking 23B = Purse-snatching 23C = Shoplifting
+- 09A = Murder and Nonnegligent Manslaughter

+- 09B = Negligent Manslaughter

+- 09C = Justifiable Homicide (Not a Crime)

+- 100 = Kidnapping/Abduction

+- 11A = Rape

+- 11B = Sodomy

+- 11C = Sexual Assault With An Object

+- 11D = Fondling

+- 120 = Robbery

+- 13A = Aggravated Assault

+- 13B = Simple Assault

+- 13C = Intimidation

+- 200 = Arson

+- 210 = Extortion/Blackmail

+- 220 = Burglary/Breaking & Entering

+- 23A = Pocket-picking

+- 23B = Purse-snatching

+- 23C = Shoplifting

-23D = Theft From Building 23E = Theft From Coin-Operated Machine or Device 23F = Theft From Motor Vehicle 23G = Theft of Motor Vehicle Parts or Accessories 23H = All Other Larceny 240 = Motor Vehicle Theft 250 = Counterfeiting/Forgery 26A = False Pretenses/Swindle/Confidence Game 26B = Credit Card/Automated Teller Machine Fraud 26C = Impersonation 26D = Welfare Fraud 26E = Wire Fraud 26F = Identity Theft 26G = Hacking/Computer Invasion 270 = Embezzlement 280 = Stolen Property Offenses 290 = Destruction/Damage/Vandalism of Property 36A = Incest 36B = Statutory Rape 510 = Bribery64A = Human Trafficking, Commercial Sex Acts 64B = Human Trafficking, Involuntary Servitude
+23D = Theft From Building 23E = Theft From Coin-Operated Machine or Device 23F = Theft From Motor Vehicle 23G = Theft of Motor Vehicle Parts or Accessories 23H = All Other Larceny 240 = Motor Vehicle Theft 250 = Counterfeiting/Forgery 26A = False Pretenses/Swindle/Confidence Game 26B = Credit Card/Automated Teller Machine Fraud 26C = Impersonation 26D = Welfare Fraud 26E = Wire Fraud 26F = Identity Theft 26G = Hacking/Computer Invasion 270 = Embezzlement 280 = Stolen Property Offenses 290 = Destruction/Damage/Vandalism of Property 36A = Incest 36B = Statutory Rape 510 = Bribery 64A = Human Trafficking, Commercial Sex Acts 64B = Human Trafficking, Involuntary Servitude